Studio: Warner Bros. Pictures

 Birds of Prey‘s fight choreography, costuming and score also deserve some recognition.
 The action is gritty, visceral and considerably down-to-earth when compared to most other comic book-based features, giving them that extra punch (pun intended) and absolutely earning the film’s R-rating.
 The film’s use of props, along with practical stunts and in-frame action, also add a bit of a kick (ditto).
 Black Canary gets to show off her slick moves while saving Harley from some ne’er-do-wells in one of the movie’s best beats.
 These sequences are supported not only by some creative costuming and set design work, especially during the film’s brilliantly designed climactic set piece, but also the movie’s fantastic score, provided by Daniel Pemberton (Spider-Man: Into the Spider-Verse).
 Pemberton not only gives each character an appropriate theme, but litters the score with inventive and brilliant little motifs that ties the even the most disparate elements together in a surprisingly effective way.

-The film’s only real misstep is its pacing, which is the result of how Birds of Prey presents is narrative.
+The film’s only real misstep is its pacing, which is the result of how Birds of Prey presents its narrative.
 It’s a simple, straight-forward story, yes, but it’s told in an intentionally jumbled fashion.
 And that creative decision makes sense, given it’s Harley acting as the film’s narrator.
-There are numerous times when she needs to double back to moments we’ve already seen so she can fill in back-story or add some much-needed context, for example.
-Still, this occasionally over-complicates and stops the movie cold, but those moments are thankfully few and fleeting.
+There are numerous times when she needs to double back to moments we’ve already seen so she can fill in back-story or add some much-needed context.
+Still, this occasionally over-complicates and stops the movie cold, but those moments are thankfully very few and fleeting.
 Besides, it’s an understandable misstep, which one could argue ultimately matches the film’s overall tone and approach given the character who’s recounting these events.

 It’s worth noting that since Birds of Prey is considered a spin-off of the 2016 blockbuster Suicide Squad, there are a few nods to that much-maligned misfire to pop up along the way.
 Also, those already familiar with these characters, be it from comics or cartoons, etc., should be able to catch some of the hilarious background gags riddled throughout the movie.